Worldwide ManagerCathy Carson

 T: +44 (0)20 7539 2634

 Wilson Hermanto, the Swiss based American conductor, has had a number of successful debuts to his credit, most recently with the Symphony Silicon Valley on the West coast and with the Orchestre Philharmonique de Radio France.
-His successful debut with the Orchestre national de Lyon in spring 2012, conducting an adventurous programme of works of Varèse, Schoenberg and Brahms/ Schoenberg is followed by a return to conduct Wagner in the 2012/2013 season.
+An impressive debut with the Orchestre national de Lyon in spring 2012, conducting an adventurous programme of Varèse, Schoenberg and Brahms/ Schoenberg was followed by a re-invitation in January 2013 to conduct an all Wagner programme.
 Other recent engagements have included performances with the London Philharmonic Orchestra in a programme of Brahms and Tchaikovsky, the Prague Symphony Orchestra (Ravel), Orchestra of Schleswig-Holstein Festival with pianist Lang Lang on its USA tour, the Ensemble Orchestral de Paris (Tokyo and Paris), the Festival Chamber Orchestra Français de la Grange de Meslay as well the Orchestre National du Capitole de Toulouse.

 21 Feb 2013